 Mr. Karotkin was one of the lead attorneys representing General Motors in its historical chapter 11 case.
-He is currently one of the lead attorneys representing AMR Corporation and its US subsidiaries, including American Airlines and American Eagle, in the largest chapter 11 cases filed in 2011.
-He represented Aleris International and Texaco Inc. in their chapter 11 cases.
-Mr. Karotkin also has represented numerous other chapter 11 debtors including Blockbuster, Revere Copper and Brass, Fine Host Corporation, Magellan Health Services, Formica Corporation, New World Pasta, and Loral Space & Communications.
+He was the lead attorney representing American Airlines in its chapter 11 case which resulted in unprecedented returns to creditors and American’s existing shareholders.
+Mr. Karotkin also has represented numerous other chapter 11 debtors including Blockbuster, Revere Copper and Brass, Aleris International, Fine Host Corporation, Magellan Health Services, Formica Corporation, New World Pasta, and Loral Space & Communications.
 He also represented Eagle-Picher Industries, Inc. in its asbestos-related chapter 11 case, obtaining the first permanent asbestos claims injunction under section 524(g) of the Bankruptcy Code.
 Mr. Karotkin also represented Armstrong World Industries in its asbestos-related chapter 11 case.

 Mr. Karotkin has been involved in numerous financing transactions in both the chapter 11 and out-of-court restructuring contexts, including representing many financial institutions in debtor in possession and other financing arrangements.
 In addition, he has represented both lenders and borrowers in connection with several out-of-court restructuring transactions.
 Mr. Karotkin was also involved in the restructuring of two major corporations located in Argentina.

 Mr. Karotkin was named a Dealmaker of the Year 2010 by The American Lawyer.
-Mr. Karotkin is consistently recognized in Chambers USA and Chambers Global in the field of Bankruptcy/Restructuring.
-Mr. Karotkin was also named one of America's "Top 25 Pre-Eminent Insolvency Lawyers" by The Best of the Best USA 2010.
+Mr. Karotkin is consistently recognized in Best Lawyers in America, Chambers USA and Chambers Global as a leader in the field of Bankruptcy/Restructuring.
+Mr. Karotkin was also named one of America's “Top 25 Pre-Eminent Insolvency Lawyers” by The Best of the Best USA 2010.